MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/addons-api-reference.md

 <!-- ====================================================================== -->
 ## Error codes

-Here are a list of common error codes and possible reasons.
+Here's a list of common error codes and possible reasons.
 For a full list, see [Partner Center REST error codes](/partner-center/develop/error-codes) or [List of HTTP status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).

 #### 4xx: Client error